Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - **Metasploit** - The commands are not case sensitive

+- It is preinstalled in Kali linux, to initiate it type `msfconsole`

  - **Auxiliary modules**: Used for information gathering, enumeration, and port scanning.
 Can also be used for things like connecting to SQL databases and performing man-in-the-middle attacks.

   - **Exploit modules**: Generally used to deliver exploit code to a target system.